BerhardPaw/BeatBuddyBass/README.md

-# BeatBuddyBass - ALPHA version
+# BeatBuddyBass - ALPHA version -- NOT READY FOR NPM PUBLISHING YET
 Generates BeatBuddy midi files for the BeatBuddy "Rock with Bass Drum Kit" based on standard midi files with Markers indicating what parts to use.

 Features